Top 5 Trustworthy (And Free) SEO Resources

 We love learning new stuff, testing new techniques and creating new tools (free, by the way) and then sharing EVERYTHING.
 It might even be the bit of the job I enjoy the most!

-There is free SEO advice on this blog (Over 5 years worth, all tried, tested and free), there are the workshops and seminars I run with BRAVE, BEN / Bristol Science City and North Somerset Enterprise Agency, (for which we don’t charge, but each agency will charge you for the roof over your head and some tea / coffee / lunch) and if that’s not enough then, my lords, ladies and gentlemen, boys and girls, allow me to present:
+There is free SEO advice on this blog (over 5 years worth, all tried, tested and free), there are the free resources our team has created on topics like Buyer Personas, ROI, and Social Media and then there's the events we run to educate people on digital marketing.
+And, if that’s not enough then, my lords, ladies and gentlemen, boys and girls, allow me to present:

 Jon Payne’s 5 top sources of trustworthy, free SEO advice.